Constantine III of Scotland: Location of death

 James Young Simpson, who had written several articles on archaeology, observed that there were contradictory accounts concerning the location of Constantine's death.
 While most accounts place the battle near the River Almond, there were two rivers of that name in Scotland, one in Perthshire and one in Lothian.
 George Chalmers identified the one in Perthshire to have been the intended location, but John of Fordun, the Scotichronicon, Hector Boece, and George Buchanan all point to the one in Lothian.
 The Chronicle of Melrose places the battle near the River Avon.
 Andrew of Wyntoun places it near the river "Awyne".
 John Lesley places it near the River Annan, and considers it part of an ongoing invasion of Cumbria.

 There are also contradictions concerning the location of the battle in relation to the river.
 The Scotichronicon, Melrose, and Wyntoun placed the battle at the river source, Melrose also adding the word "Tegalere" to describe the location.
 This might be the same as the "Inregale regens" of the Scotichronicon and the "Indegale" of the Liber Dumblain.
 Boece and Buchanan place the battle at a river mouth, where the Almond enters the Firth of Forth.
-That is where Cramond is located, called "Crawmond" in some editions of Boece.
-The "Nomina Regum Scottorum et Pictorum", discovered by Robert Sibbald at the St Andrews Cathedral Priory, places the death sites of both Domnall mac Ailpín and Constantine III at Rathveramoen (Rathinveramon), which etymologically derives from "Rath Inver Amoen", the ráth at the mouth of the Amoen/Amon (the Almond)--viz., the fortress Bertha in Perth, located at the mouth of the Almond.
+That is where Cramond is located, called "Crawmond" in some editions of Hector Boece.
+The "Nomina Regum Scottorum et Pictorum", discovered by Robert Sibbald at the St Andrews Cathedral Priory, places the death sites of both Domnall mac Ailpín and Constantine III at Rathveramoen (Rathinveramon), which etymologically derives from "Rath Inver Amoen", the ráth at the mouth of the Amoen/Amon (the Almond) – viz., the fortress Bertha in Perth, located at the mouth of the Almond.
 This is where the Almond joins the River Tay near Scone.
 Rathinveramon also lay at a short distance from Perth.
 Monzievaird, where Kenneth III was eventually killed, was about 15 miles from Perth.
 Forteviot, connected to Kenneth MacAlpin and his death, is also located in Perthshire.